Eduardo Kobra: Analysis of individual artworks

 Painted in 2015 in Los Angeles, California this mural reminds the viewer that there is still hope in the depraved world.
 The mural depicts individuals who have given hope to the world throughout their lives and honors them.
-Some of the individuals depicted include Mother Teresa, John Lennon, Alfred Novel and Bob Marley.
+Some of the individuals depicted include Mother Teresa, Malala Yousafzai, Martin Luther King Jr. and Dalai Lama.

 Exhibitions

 The following table lists Kobra's major exhibitions.